 Happy custodians equal low turnover, high and consistent results.
 Many janitorial businesses surprisingly miss this mark, so when you are doing your research be sure to investigate.

 Review and implement these 7 points when deciding on which commercial cleaning company to hire, and you should feel quite confident in making your decision.
 If you are still not confident, you are welcome to reach out to us at Picture Perfect Cleaning with any questions you may have.
-We are happy to help guide you through your decision-making process.
+We are happy to help you guide through your decision-making process.
 The cleanliness of your place of work is not something you want to take lightly.

 How to Choose a Commercial Cleaning Company | Picture Perfect Cleaning, Inc. — Calgary, Alberta